fablabbrighton/digital-fabrication-module/docs/_course-notes/week-3-computer-controlled-cutting.md

 If it's not strong enough, that material stays around - Bad news
 You shouldn't see smoke hanging around in laser cutting chamber
-Exhaust fumes are very bad news.
+Exhaust fumes are very bad news
 Plastic will outgas for a minute after cutting.
 Leave the lid closed for a minute